mvolkmann/blog/src/swift/SwiftUI.md

                 .background(bgColor)

                 //TODO: Can you scale the height of the HStack
-                //TODO: instead of using the default fade transition?
+                //TODO: instead of using the default opacity transition?
                 //.transition(.scale)
                 //.scaleEffect(showContent ?
 1 : 0)
                 //.animation(.easeInOut(duration: 1))